 While you should never get wild just because pop culture tells you to, there’s nothing wrong with getting creative in the bedroom.

-“Research suggests that openness and spontaneity will lead to a lasting relationship," says Kat Van Kirk, Ph.D., a sex therapist and author of The Married Sex Solution.
+“Research suggests that openness and spontaneity will lead to a lasting relationship,” said the late Kat Van Kirk, Ph.D., a former sex therapist and the author of The Married Sex Solution.
 “Don’t get caught up in judgments in your own head.”

-Or the next time you’re strolling through a drugstore (it can be a little less intimidating than a sex shop), stop by the condom section, which often contains lubes and other small toys.
-“Say, ‘Is there anything that you’ve always wanted to try?’ or ‘We’ll each get to pick one thing,’” says Logan Levkoff, Ph.D., sexologist, member of the Trojan™ Sexual Health Advisory Council, and author of How to Get Your Wife to Have Sex With You.
+“Say, ‘Is there anything that you’ve always wanted to try?’ or ‘We’ll each get to pick one thing,’” says Logan Levkoff, Ph.D., sexologist and member of the Trojan™ Sexual Health Advisory Council.
 “You’ll get a little variety, and you get to see what someone else wants to try.”